 Re-enrollment

-Students will be considered for re-enrollment on a case-by-case basis and must submit a request by email to the Program Manager stating the reasons for the re-enrollment and previous disenrollment(s).
+Students who disenrolled twice will be considered for re-enrollment on a case-by-case basis and must submit a request by email to the Program Manager stating the solution to the circumstance(s) that caused the previous disenrollments.

 For students desiring to re-enroll, please email your reasoning to OnlineAdmin@usnwc.edu.

-Please Note: This program has no time limits on rejoining and retaining credit; significant changes to the curriculum may result in the student retaking a previously completed block.
+Please Note: This program has no time limits on rejoining and retaining credit; significant changes to the curriculum may result in the student retaking a previously completed module.